-- Personal History Statement - Required only for US citizens and legal US permanent residents, submitted through the online application.
+- Personal History Statement - Required for all applicants.
 This essay should focus on your personal background, and can include information on your life experience and history which motivates your personal and professional goals.
 We welcome information on how you have contributed to, and/or plan to contribute to, diversity, equity and inclusion within our program and the planning profession.
 (1200 word maximum)

-- Three letters of recommendation – Our program welcomes letters from both academics and professionals, but we strongly recommend submission of at least one academic recommendation letter.
-Detailed information about submission process is given in the online application, and the Graduate Division's Letters of Recommendation web page.
+- Three letters of recommendation – Required for all applicants.
+Our program welcomes letters from both academics and professionals, but we strongly recommend submission of at least one academic recommendation letter.
+Detailed information about submission process is given in the online application, and on the Graduate Division's Letters of Recommendation web page.
 Please note that all letters of recommendation must be submitted electronically.

 International students should refer to the Graduate Division International Students pages for the specific requirements of their application, including fees, verification of academic qualifications and English language proficiency testing.